 Amy Lee Dashiell

-Amy practices civil litigation.
-Since joining the firm in 1997, Amy has represented clients in complex commercial, energy and employment litigation, in both state and federal court and throughout the country.
-She is also board certified in Labor and Employment Law by the Texas Board of Legal Specialization and has extensive experience representing and advising clients in all areas of employment law, including discrimination, retaliation, wage and hour violations, compliance issues, employment and severance agreements, and covenants not to compete.
+Amy is also board certified in Labor and Employment Law by the Texas Board of Legal Specialization and has extensive experience representing and advising employers in all areas of employment law, including trade secret, wage and hour, non-compete and discrimination litigation.

 Obtained summary judgment for national corporation on a breach of contract claim brought by former executives.